hcitang/481/project.md

 You may choose from any of the following project ideas.
 Most will need some narrowing (i.e. focus) to make it tractable.
 My suggestion: pick a project that speaks to you (i.e. you find/found it an issue).

-1. Curated maps and routes (e.g. Spotify for walking or biking)
+* Walking tour/route creation app (ex. creating and sharing tours)
-2. Garden guide (e.g. planning, managing and tracking a garden)
+* Garden guide (e.g. planning, managing and tracking a garden)
-3. Back-end system for an animal shelter (for employees to manage animals)
+* Back-end system for an animal shelter (for employees to manage animals)
-4. Back-end of restaurant menu ordering system (e.g. employee interface for adding inventory)
+* Back-end of restaurant menu ordering system (e.g. employee interface for * adding inventory)
-5. Catalog store shopping assistant
-6. Recreation Centre app
+* Recreation Centre app
-7. Ski hill application
-8. Mobile field guide for a park (e.g. for mushrooms, flowers, etc.)
+* Mobile field guide for a park (e.g. for mushrooms, flowers, etc.)
-9. Driving data app
+* Genealogy for Animal Breeders
-10. Period tracking app
+* Menstruation tracking app
-11. Farmer market vendor app
+* Farmer market vendor app
+* Dating app for a specific group (ex. elderly people, farmers)
+* Web Browser for a specific group (ex. kids, disabilities)
+* Cooking Instructor
+* Family Communication System (for a specific task or activity)
+* Home Theater PC for a Specific Group (ex. kids, disabilities)
+* FabLab App (ex.
+Garage 142)
+* New Mommy app (tracking baby progress, feeding tracker, sleep tracking, …)
+* Theme park app for family + kid (“FastPass”)

 This year, we're going to be using [Axure](https://www.axure.com/) to prototype apps!